simonsobs/sotodlib/docs/det_match.rst

 `````````````````````````

 The ``det_match_solutions`` script can be used to generate "handmade" detector match
-solutions sets for all wafers from a tune file and pointing information to
+solutions sets for all wafers.
+A solution set is defined as a mapping from a tune file
+with the addition of pointing information from fits to a point source in that observation to
+the design wafer information (i.e. matching tune readout IDs to design detector IDs with
+xi and eta constraints).
+Solutions are useful due to the potentially alrge frequency shifts
-the design wafer information.
-It is performs multiple matches iteratively
+between the tunesets and design frequencies.It is performs multiple matches
-while correcting for frequency and pointing offsets between them.
-The major steps are:
+sequentially while correcting for frequency and pointing offsets between them.

+The major steps in this script are:

 - Load pointing xi and eta information from fits to observations of point sources.
+  These are derived by fitting TODs or maps of observations targeting point
+  sources (planets or the Moon) and are stored as a structured array in an
-  These should be written to an ``hdf5`` file under a group named ``focal_plane``.
+  ``hdf5`` file under a group named ``focal_plane`` and should include entries
+  for all det_ids from the matching tune (NaNs are allowed).
+It should also include
+  an estimate of the coefficient of determination, R\ :sup:`2` for excluding bad fits.
   Multiple pointing files may be input in which case they will a match will be
   performed and the median xi and eta values will be used from all matched resonators.
 - Do the first match for the wafer using pointing, frequency, and bias line information.